mgsb/battlab/README.md

 # README

-The battlab module provides a Python 3 class for interacting with a [BattLab-One instrument](https://bluebird-labs.com/).
+The `battlab` module provides a Python 3 class for interacting with a [BattLab-One instrument](https://bluebird-labs.com/).

-* Encapsulates serial protocol with device firmware
+* Encapsulates serial protocol with instrument firmware
 * Configure operating parameters
 * Read samples of current readings
 * Usable from CLI and GUI applications
 * Cross-platform

-Use help(BattLabOne) for docs.
+Use `help(BattLabOne)` for docs.

 A command-line utility is provided in `bl1cli.py`.
 Invoke using `python3 -m battlab` or `bl1cli` after installing via `setup.py` or `pip3 install`.